Ali-Sheheryar/POS-System-Core-Java/README.md

-# POS-System-Core-Java
-This project is designed for beginners, aiming to help learners grasp the fundamentals of Java along with Clean Code and Best Coding Practices.

-There is a lot for you to learn from this project e.g.

-Core Java
-Advance Java
-java Date
-Java JDBC
-Java Collections
-Java Conversion
-String Handling
-Validations Controls
-MVC Architecture
-Exception Handling
-Best Practices
-Clean Code
-Stored Procedures

-As your level enhances from beginner to intermediate you'll start realizing you can do a lot with this project, this will serve as your template launch pad to modify it to build more amazing projects.

-Since you're a beginner, I recommend you to create a schema instead of importing it.
-So here's the database design,

-Schema: java_springboot

-Table 1: user
-Fields: email (String), password (String)

-Table 2: products
-Fields: sr_no (int), p_name (String), quantity (double), price (double), total_price (double), date (String)

-Table 3: invoices
-Fields: invNo (int), invDate (String), custName (String), ms (String), partName (String), descrpt (String), quantity (double), unitPrice (double), totalValue (double), discount (double), netInvoice (double), vatTax (double), totalInv (double), paid (String), formated_real_stock (String)

-Or you may follow your own naming convention.

-Feel free to send me your queries at alisheryar201@gmail.com, i am always active
+# Java Learning Project

+Welcome to our Java Learning Project!
+This project is specifically designed for beginners who want to gain a strong foundation in Java programming while adhering to clean code and best coding practices.

+## What You'll Learn

+Throughout this project, you will have the opportunity to explore various Java concepts and topics, including:

+- Core Java
+- Advanced Java
+- Java Date
+- Java JDBC
+- Java Collections
+- Java Conversion
+- String Handling
+- Validations
+- Controls
+- MVC Architecture
+- Exception Handling
+- Best Practices
+- Clean Code
+- Stored Procedures

+## Progression and Customization

+As you progress from a beginner to an intermediate level, you'll discover that this project can be a valuable template to build more sophisticated applications.
+Feel free to modify and expand upon it to create your own amazing projects.

+## Database Design

+If you are just starting, we recommend creating a database schema instead of importing it.
+Here is the suggested database design:

+**Schema:** java_springboot

+**Table 1: user**
+- Fields: email (String), password (String)

+**Table 2: products**
+- Fields: sr_no (int), p_name (String), quantity (double), price (double), total_price (double), date (String)

+**Table 3: invoices**
+- Fields: invNo (int), invDate (String), custName (String), ms (String), partName (String), descrpt (String), quantity (double), unitPrice (double), totalValue (double), discount (double), netInvoice (double), vatTax (double), totalInv (double), paid (String), formatted_real_stock (String)

+You are welcome to follow your own naming conventions as needed.

+## Get in Touch

+If you have any questions, feedback, or need assistance, don't hesitate to reach out to us at [alisheryar201@gmail.com](mailto:alisheryar201@gmail.com).
+We are always here to help.

+Happy coding!